 Ground Chuck

-Ground Chuck traded down last week, and has continued to decline this week through three days of trading.
-Analysts expect the Ground Chuck market to be soft through early March.
+Ground Chuck traded up last week, and has continued to increase this week through three days of trading.
+Analysts expect the Ground Chuck market to continue moving higher through spring.

 Ground Beef 81/19

-81/19 Ground Beef declined last week, but has increased this week through three days of trading.
-Analysts expect some softness in the market through early March.
+81/19 Ground Beef increased last week, and has continued to rise this week through three days of trading.
+Analysts expect the market to continue to increase into spring, with increased demand.

 Ground Beef 73/27

-The 73/27 Ground Beef market increased last week, but has declined this week through three days of trading.
-Analysts expect the market to decline through early March.
+The 73/27 Ground Beef market increased last week, and has continued to climb this week through three days of trading.
+Analysts expect the market to be steady to higher through spring.

 Rounds